 A nation which can place men on the moon can develop the competence and necessary compassion to care for its sick. — Health Sciences mission statement and proposed structure and governance, University of Minnesota Board of Regents, 1970

-From the world’s first successful open heart surgery, to the development of one of the most widely used anti-HIV drugs, health professionals at the University of Minnesota's Academic Health Center (AHC) have made important discoveries impacting the health of people and animals worldwide.
+From the world’s first successful open heart surgery, to the development of one of the most widely used anti-HIV drugs, health professionals at the University of Minnesota have made important discoveries impacting the health of people and animals worldwide.
 Our international reputation is built upon a long tradition of leadership in health care discovery and delivery.
 This legacy began long before our founding in 1970.

 Health sciences scholar?
 Librarian?
 History buff?
 Find artifacts, photos, stories, presentations, curiosities, and more blasts from the past through the Academic Health Center History Project.
 The project documents and preserves the institutional memory and historical events that chronicle the development of health sciences education and research at the University of Minnesota.